-Furthermore, under IFRS, Paramount could be required to write-down the carrying value of its oil and natural gas properties if future oil, NGLs and natural gas prices become depressed, if cost estimates increase or if there are substantial downward revisions to Paramount's quantities of reserves.
+Furthermore, under IFRS, Paramount could be required to write-down the carrying value of its oil and natural gas properties if future NGLs, natural gas or oil prices become depressed, if cost estimates increase or if there are substantial downward revisions to Paramount's quantities of reserves.
 A write-down would result in a charge to net income and a reduction of shareholders' equity.
-Write-downs may also be required to be reversed if there is an increase in future oil, NGLs and natural gas oil prices, if cost estimates decrease or if there are substantial upward revisions to Paramount's quantities of reserves.
-Additional information on write-downs is included in the Company's audited consolidated financial statements and Management Discussion and Analysis for the year ended December 31, 2019, which can be found under the Company's profile on the SEDAR website at www.sedar.com.
+Write-downs may also be required to be reversed if there is an increase in future NGLs, natural gas or oil prices, if cost estimates decrease or if there are substantial upward revisions to Paramount's quantities of reserves.
+Additional information on write-downs and reversals thereof is included in the Company's audited consolidated financial statements and Management Discussion and Analysis for the year ended December 31, 2020, which can be found under the Company's profile on the SEDAR website at www.sedar.com.